-Plus, some Chase cards offer a higher point value when you redeem for travel in the Ultimate Rewards portal, meaning you can take rewards earned with the Ink Business Unlimited and stretch them further by transferring.
+Plus, some Chase cards, like the Chase Sapphire Preferred Card, offer a higher point value when you redeem for travel in the Ultimate Rewards portal, meaning you can take rewards earned with the Ink Business Unlimited and stretch them further by transferring.

 See related: Why are Chase Ultimate Rewards points so valuable?